This blog post helps you compare the legacy sales process to the more modern, customer-driven buying cycle.

 This is a really big change in a digital-first world.

-If your sales and marketing teams are not working together to compete aggressively in this new modern buyer's journey, it's going to be really hard for your company to ever catch up before it gets disrupted.
+If your sales and marketing teams are not working together to compete aggressively in this new modern buyer's journey, it's going to be really hard for your company ever to catch up before it gets disrupted.

 The Bottom Line on the Legacy Sales Process vs. Customer-Driven Buying